Skip to content

 Advantages of braze welding

-The advantages of braze welding over fusion welding cast iron are:
+The advantages of braze welding over fusion welding for cast iron are:

-• Because braze welding doesn’t melt the casting, you prevent the casting’s rapid expansion.
-This prevents the immediate cracking of gray iron caused by the expansion forces.
+- Because braze welding doesn’t melt the joint, you prevent the casting’s rapid expansion.
+This prevents the immediate cracking caused by the expansion forces.

-• It will also prevent the generation of residual stresses that will remain in the casting.
-That is very important for big and heavy casting and can lead to cracking even with light pressure.
+- It will prevent the generation of residual stresses that will remain in the casting.
+That is very important for big and heavy workpieces and can lead to cracking even with light loads.

-• If you are joining malleable or ductile cast iron, braze welding will maintain properties like ductility far better than welding.
-Welding will destroy the casting’s ductility in the HAZ.
+- If you are joining malleable or ductile cast iron, braze welding will maintain properties like the HAZ’s ductility far better than welding.

-• Braze welding needs around half as much preheating compared to welding.
-Depending on the cast iron type and size, you might need only local preheating or no preheating at all.
-Lower or no preheating save a lot of time and money.
+- Braze welding needs around half as much preheating compared to welding.
+Depending on the iron type and size, you might need only local preheating or no preheating at all.
 It gets even better because you also use less or no post-welding heat treatment.
 A reason to use preheating is that braze weld metal is sluggish, and cast iron worsens this problem.
 Preheating is helpful to make it wet out better.

-• Copper-based filler metals are more suitable to join dissimilar metals, for example, cast iron to steel.
+- Copper-based filler metals do a better job of joining dissimilar metals, for example, cast iron to steel.
 They are also the safest way to repair or join unknown castings.

-• The braze metal is soft and easily machinable.
-You can drill and cut it with typical tools, but you need the proper discs and blades for copper alloys.
+- The braze metal is soft and easily machinable.
+You can drill and cut it with typical tools.
+But use the proper discs and blades for copper alloys if you use power tools.

 Advantages of fusion welding

-The advantages of fusion welding over braze welding cast iron are:
+The advantages of fusion welding over braze welding for cast iron are:

-• The most crucial advantage of welding is its superior strength.
+- The most crucial advantage of welding is its superior strength.
 The filler metal and the base metal both melt, mix and solidify.
 With braze welding, you have a bead that sits on the casting without penetration.
-For this reason, even if both filler metals have the same tensile strength, welding will always offer a stronger bond.
+For this reason, even if both filler metals have the same tensile strength, welding will always offer a stronger joint.

-• Furthermore, typical filler metals for welding offer greater tensile strength than those for braze welding.
+- Furthermore, typical welding filler metals offer greater tensile strength than those for braze welding.
 For example, the NiFe-CI offers 90ksi tensile strength compared to CuAl which offers 70ksi.

-• Another strong advantage is that welding filler metal, either steel, cast iron, or nickel, has the same heat resistance as the casting.
+- Welding filler metal, either steel, cast iron, or nickel, has the same heat resistance as the casting.
 If brazing filler metal heats up to 930 °F (500 °C), it will lose a lot of strength and will not be able to hold the joint.
-For safety reasons, it would be better not to use brazing filler metal for critical welds that reach temperatures of 400 °F (200 °C) or higher.
+For safety reasons, don’t use brazing filler metal for critical welds that reach temperatures of 400 °F (200 °C) or higher.

-• While a clean joint is always desirable, welding might tolerate a low amount of dirt, depending on the situation.
-Braze welding always needs a very clean joint, or else the molten filler metal will not be able to wet out correctly.
+- While a clean joint is always desirable, welding might tolerate a low amount of dirt.
+Braze welding always needs a very clean joint.

-• If you use steel or cast iron welding rods, you can have a color match with the casting.
+- If you use steel or cast iron rods, you can have a color match with the casting.
 Braze welding rods always leave a goldish bead.

 Conclusion

-Braze welding is the clear winner for the majority of repair jobs on cast iron.
+Braze welding is preferred for the majority of repair jobs on cast iron.
 This process inputs less heat in the casting and lowers by far the chances of cracking compared to welding.
 It also avoids changing the casting’s characteristics.
 Furthermore, it is easier, faster, and cheaper.

 When you deal with big and heavy castings, you want to weld them for the added strength.
 You also want to weld when you repair castings such as stoves that need to endure high temperatures or when you need a matching color.